Beluga-Whale/Beluga-Whale/README.md

 ###

 <p align="left">✨ I started studying web development in late 2021.
-I started studying web development in early 2022, learning HTML CSS JS, and then using ReactJS.<br>📚 I'm currently learning about <br>state management using Redux Toolkit, CSS Framework, and Back-end Nodejs, Express, MongoDB<br>🎯 Goals: I want to be a Full-Stack</p>
+I started studying web development in early 2022, learning HTML CSS JS, and then using ReactJS.<br>📚 I'm currently learning about <br>state management using Redux Toolkit, CSS Framework, Typescript and Back-end Nodejs, Express, MongoDB<br>🎯 Goals: I want to be a Front-end</p>

 ###